acoustic-analytics/WCXA-SampleApp-iOS/README.md

 `pod 'IBMTealeaf'`

-In the respective targets for your project in the Podfile add the following line if you want to use IBM Tealeaf SDK's release version
+In the respective targets for your project in the Podfile add the following line if you want to use IBM Tealeaf SDK's debug version

 `pod 'IBMTealeafDebug'`